trustoverip/deliverables/docs/process/content_templates.md

 ![template-usage](../_images/process/template-usage.png)

-Figure 1 provides a simplified view of the more detailed [UML Class Diagram](../_images/process/class_diagram.png)](github diagram link) that depicts the relationship of Templates to ToIP Deliverables.
+Figure 1 provides a simplified view of the more detailed [UML Class Diagram](../_images/process/class_diagram.png) that depicts the relationship of Templates to ToIP Deliverables.

 Templates are managed in the ```templates``` folder of the [deliverables repo](https://github.com/trustoverip/deliverables).